View Categories

 Click the Create App button to proceed.

-Now, select app Type as Consumer and hit the Next button.
+Now, select the app Type as Consumer and hit the Next button.

 You’ll now be asked to provide App Details: